 Starting above Pontremoli we climb up through beautiful open woods and wild moorland, passing an evocative hamlet, to reach a high pass (1363m) with spectacular mountain views on the border of Emilia Romagna.
 In the afternoon, a leisurely descent through beech woods crossing clear mountain streams to reach a characteristic village.
 (18km/11.3miles)

 Enjoy sweeping coastal views as we walk to Fosdinovo where we visit the imposing castle of the Malaspina family.
 After visiting a small wine producer in the village we descend through vineyards and olive groves, past rustic farms, to the fortified town of Sarzana.
 Continue to the pretty coastal town of Lerici, once home to Lord Byron, where we stay for two nights in a stunning new hotel with breathtaking sea views.
-(14.9km/9.4miles)
+(14.9km/9.4miles) For more on Lerici see our recent Blog.

 Free day with a boat cruise across the Gulf of Poets to the Cinque Terre.
 Opportunity to walk some of the stunning coastal path, swim or explore the lovely town of Portovenere and the small island of Palmaria.